What Is a Swastika?

 What is this wondrous symbol?
 It is perhaps the most vilified and most controversial symbol in history, the emblem of hatred and genocide, and the greatest scar on human decency in recent times.
 The very name and the image of the symbol still evoke feelings of distress or anger among many in the Western world.
 It is the swastika.

 This article looks at the 5000-year history of the swastika, its meaning, and the reverence in which it has been held by cultures the world over.
-And we will also look at how the symbol was adopted by the Nazi Party and its subsequent descent into evil, and we consider the hopes for its possible salvation and redemption in the years ahead.
+And we will also look at how the symbol was adopted by the Nazi Party and its subsequent descent into evil, and we will consider the hopes for its possible salvation and redemption in the years ahead.

-What is the future for the swastika?
+What is the future of the swastika?

 First, we should define a swastika.
 The swastika is best described as a cross in which the arms have been bent at right angles - a 'hooked cross'.
 As a geometric shape, it is an irregular icosagon (a polygon with 20 sides of differing length) .